BBBalls/hillside_hermitage_archive/summarized_talk_transcriptions/131hh- Even Being A Layman Does Not Justify Your Sensuality.md

 engaging in sensual activity with their body, they remain very much within the sensual domain.

-### Possibility of lay Dhamma practice does not mean possibility of sensual practice {#possibility-of-lay-dhamma-practice-does-not-mean-possibility-of-sensual-practice .sigil_not_in_toc}
+### Possibility of lay Dhamma practice does not mean possibility of sensual practice

 There are discourses in which laypeople understood the Dhamma.
 However, it is very important to see that they certainly did not understand the